Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Freeze Fresh Eggs

-You can freeze whole eggs or keep yolks and whites separate.
-Either way, it is best to scramble the eggs before you freeze them.
-Once thawed, three tablespoons of scrambled egg mix equal one fresh egg.
+Once thawed, three tablespoons of scrambled egg mix equals one fresh egg.
 Frozen eggs do not taste the same as fresh, but they will keep much longer, and you won’t notice the changes in texture and taste if you use the frozen egg in baking.

 Freeze Baked Goods Containing Eggs